livz/livz.github.io/_posts/2017-05-05-sectalks-london-08.md

 (246, 247, 246, 255)
 ```

-As you probably spotted, we have two cases:
+As you have probably spotted, we have two cases:
 * R and G == B
 * R == B and G

-So each pixel encodes actually a single bit.
+So each pixel in the marked area encodes a single bit.
 It's actually very easy to code this in Python, using the [Python Imaging Library](http://www.pythonware.com/products/pil/).
 [This script](/files/breakStego.py) checks the above condition in all the pixels and adds a 0 or 1 to a stream of bits.
 It then splits the stream into bytes and dumps them:

 ```python
  ~ python breakStego.py image.png out